rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/vision/vision-setup-image-capture.md

 # Capture images for a vision project

+Follow this guide to capture images using the Azure Eye SoM of the devkit for an [existing vision project](https://preview.portal.azure.com/#blade/AzureEdgeDevices/Main/visionProjects).

 ## Prerequisites

 * Project Santa Cruz Development Kit with the Azure Eye SoM connected.